5 Steps to an Easier EMR Conversion: A Nurse’s Guide

 If you’re a nurse with expertise in informatics or electronic medical records conversion, you may be interested in seeking one of the many EMR jobs for nurses out there, either through a staffing agency like NurseChoice or working directly with a system vendor.
 If hired for travel nurse EMR assignments, you could be working as a trainer or filling a clinical position while other nurses are trained on the new system.

-Here are five steps that will help you succeed on any type of EMR conversion job:
+Here are five steps that will help you succeed in any EMR conversion job:

-2. Understand the challenges that face a hospital or healthcare system when embarking upon an EHR conversion or upgrade.
-“The greatest challenges include staff resistance to change, ability to address unexpected hiccups in the transition, possible need to duplicate systems during the transition, additional time and resources associated with the training and ‘go live’,” said Schecther.
+- Understand the challenges that face a hospital or healthcare system when embarking upon an EHR conversion or upgrade.
+“The greatest challenges include staff resistance to change, ability to address unexpected hiccups in the transition, possible need to duplicate systems during the transition, additional time and resources associated with the training and ‘go live,” said Schechter.

-5. Meet people where they are.
-Depending on your specific job and the EHR vendor, you may be involved with “train the trainers” sessions, or you may be training end users.
+- Meet people where they are.
+Depending on your specific job and the EHR vendor, you may be involved with “train the trainers” sessions, or you may be training end-users.
 Either way, you will likely have people with a wide variety of learning styles.
-Some people are auditory leaners, others are visual, and others may need hands-on experience to grasp the material.
+Some people are auditory learners, others are visual, and others may need hands-on experience to grasp the material.
 Some people are digital natives, and some are not.
-Some staff may do just fine with a demonstration, or a webinar and some resources, but you might need to spend some one-on-one time with some individuals.
+Some staff may do just fine with a demonstration or a webinar and some resources, but you might need to spend some one-on-one time with some individuals.

 Want to try it?